Loop coproduct in Morse and Floer homology: -structure for loop space homology

-Choosing all fixed points of $f$ closely together, we can achieve that the terms on the right hand side corresponding to different $q\in\Fix(f)$ are in canonical bijection to each other.
-By the discussion before Remark~\ref{rem:ft}, the terms corresponding to a fixed point $q$ come with the sign $\ind_v(q)$, so the signed count $\#\MM^1_{\tau=1}(a;b,q_m)$ is divisible by the Euler characteristic $\chi$.
-A similar discussion applies to $\lambda_0$, so we have shown that
+Choosing all fixed points of $f^1$ closely together, we can achieve that the terms on the right hand side corresponding to different $q\in\Fix(f^1)$ are in canonical bijection to each other.
+By the discussion before Remark~\ref{rem:ft}, the terms corresponding to a fixed point $q$ come with the sign $\ind_{-v}(q)$.
+Since $\sum_q \ind_{-v}(q) = \chi$ and $W^-(q_0)=\{q_0\}$ we obtain